robotice/robotice/README.md

 # Robotice monitoring daemon

-Resides in /srv/robotice/service
+Application is in /srv/robotice/service.

+Configuration is in /srv/robotice/config.

 ## Usage

-Runs using supervisor daemon
+All services are run using supervisor daemon.

 ## Requirements